LetsEatLabs/Thyme/README.md

 # Thyme

-A CLI helper for interacting with the ChatGPT API.
+A CLI helper for interacting with the OpenAI API.
 Capable of sending files using built-in prompts, examples (coming soon), and prompt-chains (coming soon).
 Also capable of simple direct queries.

 ## Installation